algoridam20/algoridam-monorepo/code-notes/dsa/leetcode/longest-consecutive-sequence.md

 Time : O(n)
 Space : O(n)

-explanation
+explanation:

-insert everything into unordered_set to find the longest constitutive sequence efficiently , make sure you find the constitutive such that no number is iterated more than twice.
+insert everything into unordered_set to find the longest consecutive sequence efficiently , make sure you find the consecutive such that no number is iterated more than twice.

-it is good idea to go through the sequence from top of the sequence, to avoid repeated access of middle elements .
+it is good idea to go through the sequences from top of the sequence, to avoid repeated access of middle elements .

-and a element is at the top or highest value in the sequence if set does not contain value + 1. but contain value - 1;
+and, a element is at the top or highest value in the sequence if ,the unordered_set does not contain value + 1. but contain value - 1;

 ```cpp